coderhead-cmd/Skin-Cancer-Detection/README.md

 # Automated Diagnosis of Skin Cancer Using Deep Learning

 ## Overview

-This repository presents a deep learning–based approach for the automated diagnosis of skin cancer using dermoscopic images.
-The project utilizes a ResNet50 convolutional neural network (CNN) architecture trained on the HAM10000 dataset to classify various types of skin lesions, including both benign and malignant categories.
+This project implements a deep learning–based approach for automated skin cancer detection using dermoscopic images.
+Built on the ResNet50 CNN architecture and trained with the HAM10000 dataset, it classifies various skin lesions as benign or malignant with high accuracy.
+The model leverages transfer learning to identify subtle visual patterns in skin textures and pigmentation that indicate cancerous changes.
-The goal is to develop a reliable computer-aided diagnostic (CAD) system that can assist dermatologists in early detection of skin cancer, enhancing diagnostic accuracy and reducing the workload in clinical environments.
+By integrating robust preprocessing, augmentation, and fine-tuning, the system demonstrates strong performance and reliability.
+This work aims to support dermatologists with a computer-aided diagnostic tool that enhances early detection, reduces manual effort, and contributes to more efficient and consistent clinical decision-making.

 ## Abstract